 Buying a home is one of the most exciting – and often daunting – experiences you'll ever have.
-Whether you're a first-time buyer or looking for a new place to call home, knowing what to expect at each step of the homebuying process can make things a lot easier.
+Whether you're a first-time buyer or looking for a new place to call home, understanding the home loan application process can make things a lot easier.

-Here’s a step-by-step guide to the process of buying a home in South Africa, including approximate timelines and tips to help you along the way.
+Here’s a step-by-step guide to the homebuying process in South Africa, including approximate timelines and tips to help you along the way.

 Before you start house hunting, it’s important to know what you can afford.
 Look at your monthly income, expenses and how much you’ve saved for a deposit (typically 10% of the purchase price, though some banks may accept less).
 The best way to get clarity is to apply for a home loan pre-approval.
 This is a non-binding process that, through a bond originator like BetterBond, won’t cost you anything.
 Furthermore, it gives you a good idea of what you may qualify for based on your financial profile.